-The storeroom temperature should be below +25 ºC (77ºF) , it should preferably be dark and below +15 ºC (60ºF).
+The storeroom temperature should be below +25 ºC (77ºF), maximum.
+Ideally, it should be dark and below +15 ºC (60ºF).
 If the temperature is above 25 ºC or below 0 ºC (30 ºF), the properties of rubber may change, thereby affecting the final service life of the tire.
 Cool storage does not have any adverse effect on rubber products.

 Extremely humid conditions should be avoided.
 Humidity in the storeroom air must not be so high that condensation occurs on the tires.
 Tires must not be stored in conditions where they are exposed to rain, splashes, etc.